 How Long Before You Get Hired?

-The CourseCareers Supply Chain Procurement Course maps directly to each step in this roadmap by teaching procurement fundamentals, RFP management, requisition-to-pay execution, and fraud prevention through structured lessons and exercises.
-After enrolling, you receive access to all course materials and support resources, including an optional customized study plan, access to the CourseCareers student Discord community, the Coura AI learning assistant that answers questions about lessons or the broader career, a built-in note-taking and study-guide tool, optional accountability texts that help keep you motivated and on track, short, simple professional networking activities that help you reach out to professionals and form connections, and affordable add-on one-on-one coaching sessions with industry professionals.
+The CourseCareers Supply Chain Procurement Course maps directly to each phase of this roadmap by teaching procurement fundamentals, RFP management, requisition-to-pay execution, and fraud prevention through structured lessons and exercises.
+After enrolling, you receive access to all course materials and support resources, including an optional customized study plan, access to the CourseCareers student Discord community, the Coura AI learning assistant that answers questions about lessons or the broader career, a built-in note-taking and study-guide tool, optional accountability texts that help keep you motivated and on track, short, simple professional networking activities that help you reach out to professionals and form connections, and affordable add-on one-on-one coaching sessions with industry professionals actively working in procurement.
 You pay $499 one time or four payments of $150 every two weeks, and you receive ongoing access to the course, including all future updates to lessons, the Career Launchpad section, affordable add-on coaching, the community Discord channel, and your certificate of completion.

 Watch the free introduction course to learn more about what a Procurement Analyst is, how to break into procurement without a degree, and what the CourseCareers Supply Chain Procurement Course covers.